 Is that work of art an original?
 A copy?
 Or is it a forgery?
 What is the difference—and why does it matter?
 Stephanie Brown, adjunct faculty member at the University of San Francisco and at Johns Hopkins University, Washington, DC, will examine some of the artists, copiers, and forgers who have fooled—or not fooled—the art world.

-Members at the Contributor, Benefactor, and Curator levels are invited to spend an evening with SJMA’s curators.
+Members at the Contributor, Benefactor, Collector, and Curator levels are invited to spend an evening with SJMA’s curators.
 Enjoy libations and hors d’oeuvres, mingle with fellow patron-level members, and get a special, insiders’ glimpse into the current artistic passions of Oshman Executive Director Susan Krane and the curatorial team.